filetrust/Glasswall-Security-Policies/policies/network-security.md

 ### 4.15 Suspected Security Incidents

-When a security incident is suspected that may impact a network device, the IT Staff must comply with the company's Incident Response policy.
+When a security incident is suspected that may impact a network device, the IT Staff must comply with the company's  Security Incident Response policy.

 ### 4.16 Redundancy